Skip to Content

 Affiliate Disclosure: I may earn a commission on qualifying purchases made through the links below.

-In terms of the setup, player 1 starts near the half court line while players 2 and 3 start near the low post blocks.
+In terms of the setup, player 1 starts near half court while players 2 and 3 start near the left and right side low post areas respectively.

 X1 implements on-ball pressure while X2 and X3 initially try to deny the wing entry pass.